pablokintopp/skytrainVancouverApp/README.md

 -Create/update the mainActivity w/ menu

- -create the screen w/ 2 spinners to select station of origin and destination
+ -create the screen w/ 2 spinners to select station of origin and destination (DONE)

  -Implements floyd warshall algorithm (Done!)

- -Create the class Station w/ name ,Line, FareZone and whatever necessary attributes
+ -Create the class Station w/ name ,Line, FareZone and whatever necessary attributes  (DONE)

-  -Create an ArrayList of Stations then add all stations following the order in the Constant.java
+  -Create an ArrayList of Stations then add all stations following the order in the Constant.java (DOne)

  -Test google API
+    -Try use google API in our project

+ -Create a class for the "interest points"
+    - Create the listView of interest points

+- Create the listView of stations

+-Use SQLite to save some data ()